• Home

 • Links

-In 2001 I was commissioned by the Northern Territory government to produce an incisive body of work documenting all aspects of the construction of the Alice Springs to Darwin railway.
+In 2001 I was commissioned by the Northern Territory government to produce a comprehensive body of work telling the story of the construction of the Alice Springs to Darwin railway.
 I was the only photographer commissioned to photograph the three-year duration of the project.
-The resultant body of work is an expansive and unique documentation of a project that is one of the most, culturally, socially, economically and strategically significant undertakings in Australia’s history
+The resultant body of work is an expansive and unique documentation of a project that wss one of the most culturally, socially, economically and strategically significant undertakings in Australia’s history.

 The construction of this railway was the culmination of 100 years of promises and false starts.
 The building of a north south trans-continental railway was first proposed at the time of federation in 1901.